Pizza Capers

-Pizza Capers is an Australian fast food chain and franchise based in Queensland that sells pizza and Italian cuisine.
-Pizza Capers is mainly active in Queensland, but also has smaller operations in the Australian Capital Territory (ACT), Tasmania, and the country of Singapore; they have previously operated in New South Wales and Victoria as well.
+Pizza Capers was an Australian fast food chain and franchise based in Queensland, Australia, that sold pizza and Italian cuisine.
+Whilst Pizza Capers mainly operated in it's home of Queensland, it also previously operated in New South Wales, Australian Capital Territory and Victoria as well.
 The company is owned by parent company Retail Food Group.
 There were also some franchises in India, all of which are now closed.

 In April 2012, Retail Food Group acquired the Pizza Capers Gourmet Kitchen brand system.

+As of July 2026, Pizza Capers ceased operations with a post on their website thanking it's customers for their loyalty & "making the journey a memorable one".